ARTICLE

 Clarifying the fuzzy boundary between “smart” technology and AI is important.
 Confusion about AI limits our ability to place the technology in its proper context and understand how it might fit into our daily lives.

-Think of the distinction this way: Smart devices use AI to provide minor convenience, but powerful applications of AI unlock the potential to do more than was previously possible.
+Think of the distinction this way: smart devices use AI to provide minor convenience, but powerful AI applications unlock the potential to do more than was previously possible.

 Think back to the first time your phone told you it was time to leave for your next appointment.
-You were likely well-versed in creating events in your calendar app and an old hand at navigating to a location using web-based programs.
+You were likely well versed in creating events in your calendar app, and an old hand at navigating to a location using web-based information.
 But those two actions were disconnected.
-Getting to your next appointment on time was still largely up to you.
+Getting to your next appointment on time was still mainly up to you.

 Artificial intelligence is how your phone knows your face, with glasses or not.
 It's how your car parallel parks itself better than you ever could.
 And it’s how a $50 smart speaker recognizes your voice, even among competing household noises.

-It’s impressive, of course, but these capabilities rarely offer a one-for-one replacement of human behaviors.
-In truth, most people’s daily interactions with AI aren’t attempts to achieve the impossible.
-They’re just addressing something that is labor-intensive or traditionally ignored.
-Smart devices are less like the robots of science fiction, and more like a roommate who’s a stickler for your home energy bill – like you always knew you should be.
+It’s impressive, of course, but these capabilities rarely offer a one-for-one replacement for human behaviors.
+In truth, most people’s daily interactions with AI aren’t attempts to achieve the impossible; they’re just addressing something that is labor intensive or traditionally ignored.
+Smart devices are less like the robots of science fiction and more like a roommate who’s a stickler for your home energy bill — like you always knew you should be.

 Recognizing AI in the legal workflow